Blog Layout

 Asking Historical Context Questions

-Christine Sleeter • Mar 11, 2013
+Christine Sleeter • March 11, 2013

 Usually when doing family history research, people construct a family tree and locate as much as they can about individual family members, then stop without considering much about the context of family members’ lives.
 Why is asking historical context questions important?
 Contexts in which people were living help to explain how they lived, why they may have done things they did, how they were helped or hindered by unequal social relations, and values or experiences you may have inherited.